-POPSUGAR Food Recipes Do You Have a Recipe Binder? by partysugar 6/03/09 0 Shares Like us on Facebook Sign up for our daily newsletter > Read More Recipe BinderRecipe OrganizationRecipesPoll Recipes You Won't Believe How Easy It Is to Make (No-Churn) Key Lime Pie Ice Cream 5 Tasty Excuses to Keep Dulce de Leche in the Fridge at All Times 10 Recipes That Will Make Avocado-Lovers Totally Lose It Your Ultimate Guide to Fast and Easy Chicken Dinner Recipes POPSUGAR, the #1 independent media and technology company for women.
+POPSUGAR Food Recipes Do You Have a Recipe Binder? by partysugar 6/03/09 0 Shares Like us on Facebook Sign up for our daily newsletter > Read More Recipe BinderRecipe OrganizationRecipesPoll Recipes An Acai Bowl Is Like a Smoothie You Eat With a Spoon A Little Love Goes a Long Way: Basic French Macarons 16 Satisfying Soup Recipes Anyone Can Make You Won't Believe How Versatile This Lasagna Recipe Is POPSUGAR, the #1 independent media and technology company for women.
 Where more than 75 million women go for original, inspirational content that feeds their passions and interests.
-Get inspired with our daily newsletter DIY Love and Sex Home Tech Food Vegetarian Sign up with By signing up, I agree to the Terms and to receive emails from POPSUGAR. fakeplanettelex 6 years no - but i only recently started collecting recipes (still trying to polish up my cooking skills) so thinking of getting a recipe box and notecards - old school style! :) wunami 6 years I keep all my recipes as .txt files.
+Get Inspired With Our Living Newsletter Personalize DIY Vegetarian Food Tech Home Love and Sex Sign up with facebook or By signing up, I agree to the Terms and to receive emails from POPSUGAR. fakeplanettelex 6 years no - but i only recently started collecting recipes (still trying to polish up my cooking skills) so thinking of getting a recipe box and notecards - old school style! :) wunami 6 years I keep all my recipes as .txt files.
 Small filesize.
 Loads fast.
 Every computer and many other devices can handle the file format.
 Portable.
 Can create multiple copies easily for backup.
 Advah 6 years I have a notebook, and a folder that's about to explode.
 I thought of using a ring binder, but I'm so obsessed with not using unnecessary paper that I print everything booklet+double-sided style, which makes it tricky to put in a ring binder. :/ muse2323 6 years I have several binders of recipes, all tabbed & organized... and back in Ohio (4000 miles away) with a bunch of other stuff my parents are graciously storing for me.
 Here, I have a pile of paper, shoved in with my cookbooks and cooking magazines. andij1967 6 years I use a software program called Cook'N that allows me to enter all of my recipes and it stores them on my hard drive.
 It utilizes auto-complete so entering ingredients is super easy (for instance, if I want to enter one teaspoon of vanilla, all I end up typing is "1 [tab] t [tab] va" and it fills in the rest.
 You can also attach pictures and when you need to print a recipe, you can choose full-page recipes or different sized recipe cards.
 I absolutely love it!
 You can find info on www.dvo.com.
 Spectra 6 years I keep some recipes in my old-school recipe box on the counter and the rest of them are in my cookbooks or in my folder on my hard-drive.
 Some of the ones I make a lot are memorized in my head and I don't even need the actual recipes anymore. sexylibrarian 6 years No, but I really need one! pharm_chick 6 years not a binder but ive got 2 notebooks full of pasted recipes i clipped from everywhere tlsgirl 6 years I'm a little Type A about my binder.
 It's all nicely tabbed, and I retype all the recipes to make sure they look uniform.
 AmberHoney 6 years I, too, am obsessed with my recipe binder.
 It's a huge binder all decorated with cutesy foodie stickers and such.
 I keep all my cooking secrets in there - hubby even uses it.
 ElizabethRae 6 years Ugh.
 No. One of the many things I need to do.
 My kitchen has these cute little baskets, each of which is stuffed to the brim with cookbooks, photocopies of things I've found, print outs from the interwebz and random index cards with ingredients scrawled on them.
 It's seriously sad.
 Some aren't even labeled by dish name and I just have to sift through them until I recognize the ingredients.
 I LOVE how The Pioneer Woman lays out recipes as PDFs though, so I might start organizing mine like that before I plop them in a binder.
 Erika-Giselle 6 years no, i think i'm going to start one ASAP! courtneyd 6 years I have a folder on my hard drive with menus and recipes organized by course.
 I generally just plop the laptop down in the kitchen away from the mess and read off of the screen, but occasionally I will print out the instructions instead.
 Having them all digitized makes it tremendously easy to send to friends if they want the recipe, and it's easier to search for a specific recipe if I've forgotten the name or where I placed it in my organization system.
-6 years I have a folder full of recipes as text files saved on my computer.
-When I need to cook, I put my laptop up on the counter and read from there.
-It'd be neat to have a special kind of Kindle that only stored recipes.
 FrannyA 6 years I have a recipe binder of recipes that I think I'd like to try.
 Its organized by sections and as I find new recipes, I print them out and file accordingly.
 Once I've tried a recipe, if it was good, it goes on a note card in my recipe box.
 I wound up making cute little tabs for that because I couldn't find any dividers that I liked available commercially. mamasitamalita 6 years I have a special email folder since most recipes I find are online (thanks, YumSugar!! :) ) so I just format it with the name of the recipe as the subject of the email and put the link or text of the recipe in the body. its great on gmail because I can search for ingredients and all "asparagus" recipes, for example, will pop up islandchic 6 years My recipe files are on my computer and I tend to stack old recipes on folder paper and typing sheets and stick them in a drawer not really organized but it works for me. iriegurl23 6 years They're kind of just thrown in there right now but I keep promising myself that I am going to organize it!
 Kelliegrl 6 years I don't have a binder, but I've been meaning to start one.
 Maybe I'll start this weekend. starangel82 6 years I keep all my recipes on a jump drive. hex913 6 years I don't have a binder because I don't really cook.
 I have multiple cookbooks that I've bought from the bookstore, but I have yet to crack open even one!